austinhuang0131/mstdn-party-plus/docs/how-to-follow.md

 Try searching the same hashtag on another homeserver, such as larger ones like mastodon.social, or one specific to that interest if applicable.
 Feel free to ask me for instance recommendations if you need pointers.

 You can always interact with remote posts by copying the appropriate handle or post URL into the search box.
 There are also browser addons that facilitate the process, like [Mastodon: Simplified Federation](https://github.com/rugk/mastodon-simplified-federation).

+Alternatively you can use FediBuzz which was mentioned above.

 ## But there are specific topics that I don't want to see!